Abdul Rahman Pazhwak: Personal life

 He is the uncle of Niamatullah Pazhwak, an Afghan politician who served as Ministry of Education under the government of Daoud Khan.
 Abdul Rahman's granddaughter is Afghan poet, Parween Pazhwak.

-Works of Literature: Poetry and Prose
+Works of literature: poetry and prose

-Pazhwak’s Poetry
+Poetry

 Pazhwak's literary activity stretched over a period of more than six decades.
 Most of his work was composed in Dari while another, by comparison, smaller number of texts were in Pashto.
 In this manner, Pazhwak made use of both cultural and national languages of, his vocabulary and command of the rules of both languages being in equal measure masterly.
 Some of his works, a few non-literary texts, were also crafted in English.
 Pazhwak's literary oeuvre is composed of poems on the one hand and prose on the other.
 The division in the categories of prose and poetry only in a limited manner sums up the stylistic diversity and plurality of genre that is evidenced in Pazhwak's work.
 This point will become clear in the following section.